evz/video-processor/README.md

 thing you'll need to do is make the `admin` container slightly less dumb.
 Right now it's just using the Django development server and isn't behind a web server, isn't using SSL, etc, etc. I'd really, really recommend _not_ just running that as is anywhere but your local machine.
-I have done this kind of thing in the past so if you get stuck attempting to Google for it, open an issue and I'll give you some pointers.
+I've been deploying Django in production environments since 2009 and have done this in Docker a few times as well so if you get stuck attempting to Google for it, open an issue and I'll give you some pointers.

 At any rate, the tl;dr to get this running on AWS is: